 PS If all of this—understandably—comes across as arrogant, then that's a pity, but your problem.
 If music and television about incredibly superficial nonsense is still popular, if opinions are exalted above facts, or if corrupt shortsighted scientifically illiterate politicians still have power, in such a world I'll indulge my ignorant self an outlet as well.

 PPS This text was originally written in Dutch for the magazine Zoeklicht (3).
-I omitted one paragraph about bitcoin because I do not support it anymore; a financial instrument that brings out the worst in people—greed—won't change the world for the better.
+I omitted one paragraph about bitcoin because I now strongly oppose crypto“currencies”; a financial instrument that brings out the worst in people—greed—won't change the world for the better.

 “For the love of money is the root of all evil.” —Timothy 6:10